 Choosing the right pool paving

 By carefully selecting the right paver your pool will have beautiful aesthetic appeal for your environment and the longevity of great style.
 Below we will look at travertine, bluestone, concrete and clay brick.
-If you are unsure of what paving you would like installed, please speak to the team at Branching Out Landscape and Design to help you.
+If you are unsure of what paving you would like installed, please speak to the team at Branching Out Co. to help you.

 Travertine Pool Paving

 Beautiful travertine gives you a natural look of a limestone like material.
 They are slip resistant and unlike other paving the light colours remain cool to walk on.
 Travertine goes extremely well with almost any pool and remains a very popular choice.
 It can be used for both the pool coping (edge) and any surrounding paving.

 Incredibly versatile, Bluestone can be used in a variety of areas and the pool is no exception.
 They are extremely dense and hardwearing making them perfect for the extreme exposure to the elements.
 Bluestone can be honed for pool coping or square edge for precise paving.

 This type of paving is strong and durable and available with a smooth or textured surface.
 It is generally very affordable and there is a range which are salt resistant.
 The colours and styles are almost endless for you to choose from.

 Clay Brick Paving